 Yamaha F255TXRC Outboard Lower Unit Installation

 Watch the video above and follow the steps below to learn how to install a Yamaha F225 lower unit.
-Use our Yamaha F225 lower casing drive parts diagram for additional reference.

 NOTE: We worked on a Yamaha F225 outboard motor, but the process is the same or similar for most outboard makes and models.